Market research companies

 The market research schmoozer

-And then last of all you’ll find the market research schmoozer.
-To be fair, these types are not unique to market research companies.
-You will find them in all sorts of marketing agencies.
+And then lastly, there’s the market research schmoozer.
+To be fair, schmoozers aren’t unique to market research companies.
+You find them in all marketing agencies.

 They see their role as making you, as the client, feel good.
 They want you to be happy, so that you keep spending money with them.

 When you find a good one, market research companies can be your best friend from a marketing point of view.
-They are your direct line into your customers.
+They’re your direct line into your customers.
 They’ll help you learn what customers really think, feel and do.

 In this guide, we’ve covered where to look for market research companies, and how to build an initial list.
 We then covered how you can start to narrow that list down, and get down to a short list of possible research partners.